Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Setup Guide

 ### Download and Installation
-For a detailed guide on using the Godot Asset Library, both the web version and the Godot Editor's version, please see [this](https://docs.godotengine.org/en/latest/community/asset_library/using_assetlib.html).
+For a detailed guide on using the Godot Asset Library, both the one on the web and the one on the Godot Editor, please see [here](https://docs.godotengine.org/en/latest/community/asset_library/using_assetlib.html).

 ### NinePatchButton Setup
-Once the plugin is downloaded, installed, and enabled, you can add a new NinePatchButton node to one of your project's scenes.
-Note that the NinePatchButton should never be made the root node of a scene, as this causes issues with some of its components.
+Once the plugin has been downloaded, installed, and enabled, you can add a new NinePatchButton node to one of your project's scenes.
+Note that the NinePatchButton should never be made the root node of a scene as this causes issues with some of its components, instead make it the child of some other node such as a Control node.

-To get started you must first set load your chosen `Normal Texture` (the texture to display by default, when the button is not in the disabled, focused, hovered, or pressed state) into `Script Variables/Normal Texture` in the Inspector and then head to `TextureRegion` in the Bottom Panel and set it up like you would with a NinePatchRect.
-Once that is done you can start adding the rest of the textures of your choice for the NinePatchButton.
+To get started using your new NinePatchButton node you must first load your chosen `Normal Texture` (the texture to display by default, when the button is not in the disabled, focused, hovered, or pressed state) into `Script Variables/Normal Texture` in the Inspector panel and then head to `TextureRegion` in the Bottom Panel and set it up like you would with a NinePatchRect.
+Once that is done you can start adding the rest of the textures of your choice for the NinePatchButton using the properties underneath `Normal Texture`.
 The rest of the settings work more or less just like you'd expect by looking at their names or by looking at how they worked with the Button, the Texture Button and the NinePatchRect.
 Nevertheless, all the properties of the NinePatchButton are explained in detail below.

 ## Properties Guide